 Clinical Skills Program staff

-Nicole Woll, PhD, MEd, is associate chief academic officer, Interprofessional Education, and associate dean, Faculty and Continuing Professional Development, along with being the co-director of the GEMS Standardized Patient Program.
-She also oversees the GEMS Simulation Program.
+Nicole Woll, PhD, MEd, is the associate chief academic officer for Interprofessional Education and Continuing Professional Development as well as the co-director of the Standardized Patient Program.
+Dr. Woll also oversees the GEMS Simulation Program.

-Sandy Green, MD, MSMedEd, medical director of the GEMS Simulation Program.
-He is the associate program director for the Internal Medicine Residency, assistant program director for Interventional Cardiology and a staff physician in the Department of Interventional Cardiology.
-His role is to oversee the programs held within the GEMS Simulation Center.
+Sandy Green, MD, MS, MedEd, is the medical director of the GEMS Simulation Program.
+Dr. Green is also a staff physician in the Department of Interventional Cardiology.
+He oversees the programs held within the GEMS Simulation Center.

-April Morgan, MEd, is the manager of Interprofessional Education.
-Her role is to provided leadership in the areas of curriculum development, program revision, assessment, evaluation and scholarly activity over simulation, healthcare communication, faculty development and health professions education.
+April Morgan, MEd, is the director of Interprofessional Education.
+April provides leadership in the areas of curriculum development, program revision, assessment, evaluation and scholarly activity for simulation, healthcare communication, faculty development and health professions education.

-Samantha Lane, MHS, is the program manager for simulation.
-Her role is to create, organize, implement, monitor and evaluate the comprehensive program of clinical skills education and assessment including, task trainers and high-fidelity simulations, web-based modules and workshops for medical students, residents, practicing physicians, advanced practitioners and other members of the healthcare team.
+Samantha Lee, MHS, is the program manager for simulation.
+Samantha helps to create, organize, implement, monitor and evaluate the comprehensive program of clinical skills education and assessment including, task trainers and high-fidelity simulations, web-based modules and workshops for medical students, residents, practicing physicians, advanced practitioners and other members of the healthcare team.

-John Cromis' role is to provide technical skills to support the use of simulation in multidisciplinary healthcare settings.
-John is responsible for preparing and maintaining lab equipment and materials related to simulation.
-He operates patient simulators for the duration of simulations and assists in training faculty in the use of simulation equipment.
-He collaborates in maintenance and repair of simulation equipment.
-He troubleshoots immediate issues with simulation equipment and all other equipment used in relation to the simulations.
+John Cromis provides technical skills to support the use of simulation in multidisciplinary healthcare settings.
+As technician, John is responsible for: preparing and maintaining lab equipment and materials related to simulation; operating patient simulators for the duration of simulations and assisting in training faculty in the use of simulation equipment; collaborating in maintenance and repairing of simulation equipment; and troubleshooting immediate issues with simulation equipment and all other equipment used in relation to the simulations.